cockroachdb/docs/src/current/molt/molt-fetch.md

 #### Load data and replicate changes

 {{site.data.alerts.callout_info}}
 Before using this option, the source PostgreSQL or MySQL database **must** be configured for continuous replication, as described in [Setup](#replication-setup).
+MySQL 8.0 and later are supported.
 {{site.data.alerts.end}}

 `data-load-and-replication` instructs MOLT Fetch to load the source data into CockroachDB, and replicate any subsequent changes on the source.